 Businesses need to take the lead on corporate social responsibility

 What do we mean by corporate social responsibility?
 Right now we’re in the middle of a profoundly important exploration of this question.
-In Australia we have a series of Royal Commissions, one completed (Institutional Child Sexual Abuse), one underway (Banks and Financial Institution) and one just announced (Aged Care).
+In Australia we have had a series of Royal Commissions — Institutional Child Sexual Abuse, Banks and Financial Institutions, and Aged Care.

 They have happened because they’re seen as the only way to hold some key organisations to account for their failures to discharge their responsibilities – not just to the people they deal with directly, but to society as a whole.

 The organisations that are being held to account are in both the business and non-profit sectors.
 By extension, the governments that licence, regulate and support them through our tax system are also under scrutiny.

 In 1980, UK Prime Minister Maggie Thatcher boldly declared that “There is no such thing as society.”
 Perhaps what we’re living through today is the result of people and organisations behaving as if Maggie was right.
 I think it’s clear to anyone trying to run a business, contribute to the community, even captain a sports team or get elected to government today, that she probably wasn’t!